Ice cream and ibs

 Ice cream and IBS

 Can ice cream and IBS work together?
-Of course, even if you’re following the FODMAP diet, you should be able to treat yourself to some ice cream!
+Of course, even if you’re following the FODMAP diet, you should be able to treat yourself to some low fodmap ice cream!
 Follow our tips when buying ice cream, and you’ll avoid turning your ice cream treat into a stomach disaster.

 It’s perfectly fine to enjoy ice cream, even for those following the FODMAP diet.
 You just need to keep an eye on the ingredients: